starmallow/PHY329_Project/README.md

 2. If the distance to the next car $d < v$, then $v$ is reduced by one unit.
 3. For any moving vehicle (vehicles with v > 0), there is a braking probability $p$ that the velocity will be randomly decreased by one unit.
 4. All cars move forward by $v$ cells.

-The third rule is what accounts for the human aspect of traffic creation.
-People get distracted, overreact to brake lights, see obstructions in the road, etc. and that’s often how traffic gets started.

 ## Circular vs. Bottleneck Systems